 - Avoiding running or walking on hard surfaces

-- Icing the foot and heel
+- Resting, elevating, and icing the foot and heel

 - Prescribing a foot brace for plantar fasciitis to wear at night or during the day